 Ask for simple information now and you’ll be able to nurture that relationship to a stage when you can ask for more data later.
 In many cases, as UK card retailer Scribbler demonstrates, an email address is often sufficient to get your foot in the door:

 7. Offer the right incentive

 In the case of lead capture, incentivizing doesn’t have to mean offering discounts.
 Offering discounts such as 10% off a first order can be a great way to answer the question of “what’s in it for me?”, but if it’s not an option that your margins give you, there are other ways.

 One option could be to promise early access to sales or to be the first in line to hear about new announcements – creating exclusivity can be just as powerful as a financial incentive if positioned clearly.

 The amount of browsing that happens on mobile is growing year by year – but it remains a much harder place to get your visitors to convert than desktop.
-This goes not just for purchases, but for lead capture too.
+This goes not just for purchases, but for e-commerce lead generation, too.

 Ironically, mobile is also where lead capture is the most important.
 Mobile visitors are more likely to be browsing on the fly and not in a position to commit to big decisions or purchases (hence a lower conversion rate) – this makes it all the more important to capture their details so that you can continue that conversation with them.

 The problem is that on mobile, your visitors are literally all thumbs.
 Forms are much harder to complete when typing on a mobile, so in addition to the other principles listed above, you need to: